 Closing out on popping up #

-That’s everything on modal UI design.
-Whether you call them a pop-up, pop-over, dialog window, or something else, hopefully, you’ll be designing them better thanks to this guide.
+That’s everything on modals.
+Whether you call them a pop-up, pop-over, dialog window, or something else, hopefully, you’ll be designing modals better thanks to this guide.

 A big thank you to our contributor for this piece, Tony Gines, Founding Designer at Scribe, and to those brands that made our examples so easy to showcase: Airtable, Google, Linktree, and LANDR.

 Bookmark this page, come back to it when you need it.
 If you’d like to start building stellar modals for your products, sign up for Chameleon and try it out in our sandbox environment for free!